 Our duty is to prosecute the right people for the right offences.
 We aim to act professionally and strive for excellence, continually looking to improve our service and the way we work.

 We are committed to providing a high quality service in the Welsh or English language, on an equal basis.

-Ed Beltrami, Chief Crown Prosecutor
+Jenny Hopkins, Chief Crown Prosecutor

-Deborah Rogers, Deputy Chief Crown Prosecutor
+Iwan Jenkins, Deputy Chief Crown Prosecutor

-Huw Roberts, Deputy Chief Crown Prosecutor
+Huw Rogers, Deputy Chief Crown Prosecutor

 The Magistrates’ Court Unit prosecutes a wide range of offences where the maximum sentence for each offence does not exceed six months' imprisonment or one year if two or more relevant offences are to be considered.
 All cases commence in the magistrates’ court.